How Can HR Leaders Manage Challenges in the New Realities of Working at Home?

 Implications of remote work for talent, leadership, and organization

-We believe that the challenges of remote working can be turned into opportunities to improve talent, leadership, and organization--- keys to responding to this immediate pandemic crisis.
-At RBL (www.rbl.net), we have recently done HR and leadership academies for employees working at home to improve personal skills and create organizational capabilities that help organizations succeed in these difficult times.
+We believe that remote working challenges can be turned into opportunities to improve talent, leadership, and organization--keys to responding to this immediate pandemic crisis.
+At RBL, we have recently done HR and leadership academies for employees working at home to improve personal skills and create organizational capabilities that help organizations succeed in these difficult times.

 The Corona pandemic will eventually decrease, but the insights about working at home will endure.
 By facing the challenges and recognizing the opportunities, we envision a new normal for where and how work is done.